Ugly? We're a Cinderella team, says Honduras coach

 "I think we will be supported because we are like the Cinderella of our group and usually people support the smaller team.
 Human beings always support the weaker team," Suarez told reporters.

-The coach could point to the example of neighbouring Costa Rica, who won new fans with their shock 3-1 win over former champions Uruguay in Group D.
+The coach could point to the example of neighboring Costa Rica, who won new fans with their shock 3-1 win over former champions Uruguay in Group D.

 "I'd like to congratulate Costa Rica.
 It doesn't change anything in terms of the match tomorrow," he said when asked whether that result boosted hopes of another Central American upset.